- Certificate of Deposit FAQs

 Yes, joint owners and beneficiaries are allowed and can be changed once the CD has been opened.

 To change or remove beneficiaries you may use the Designation of Beneficiaries form.
-To change or remove joint owners please log in and contact us through the Secure Email/Message Center to request the paperwork necessary to make the desired changes.
+To change or remove joint owners please log in and contact us within Online Banking from Secure Email under Additional Services to request the paperwork necessary to make the desired changes.

 Click here for more information.